N-Tsunke/System-Administration-and-IT-Infrastructure-Services-Project/README.md

 ## Project Overview

-TThis project demonstrates the setup of a local **Windows IIS (Internet Information Services)** web server.
+This project demonstrates the setup of a local **Windows IIS (Internet Information Services)** web server.
 The purpose is to gain practical experience with server configuration, directory management, and HTTP services.
 The server hosts a simple test website and includes configuration for logging and optional directory browsing.

 ---